 St. Peter's Basilica Tickets & Tours

 Other sights in Vatican City

-- The Vatican gardens: Behind the Vatican museums, there are 23 hectares of gardens, making up over 50 percent of the area of Vatican City.
+- The Vatican gardens: Behind the Vatican museums, there are 23 hectares of Vatican Gardens, making up over 50 percent of the area of Vatican City.
 It is now possible to visit these gardens in a small, open bus.
-Read more about this tour.
+To visit the Vatican gardens you will need to book this Vatican tour.

 Video: History of Vatican City

 The Vatican Museums are located in Vatican City, the independent state located within the city of Rome Italy.
 Vatican City is the smallest country in the world and is home to the Pope and the administration of the Catholic Church.
 The Vatican Museums are located within the boundaries of Vatican City, just north of St. Peter's Basilica.
 The main entrance to the Vatican Museums is located on Viale Vaticano, near St. Peter's Square.

 Do I have to buy tickets for St. Peter's Basilica?

 St. Peter's Basilica is free to visit.
 The queues in front of the basilica are huge, so you will be queued for more than an hour.
 You can avoid this by buying special skip the line tickets for St. Peter's Basilica.
 You will also need to purchase an entrance ticket to visit the dome.